-Examination: 1.
+- Examination: 1.
 Part of the assessment processes.
-Comprehensive and specific testing process performed by the physiotherapist that informs the clinical reasoning processes.

-2. Re-examination: Process of performing selected tests and measures after the initial examination to evaluate progress and to modify or redirect interventions.
+Comprehensive and specific testing process performed by the physiotherapist that informs the clinical reasoning processes. - 2.
+Re-examination: Process of performing selected tests and measures after the initial examination to evaluate progress and to modify or redirect interventions42. - Evaluation: 1.
+Clinical: Dynamic process in which the physical therapist makes clinical judgements based on data gathered during the examination.
+It is the process that necessitates re-examination for the purpose of evaluating outcomes to identify progression to goal achievement or need for modification and change of care 42.
+2. Educational: The evaluation of a student or junior physiotherapist abilities and performances within the clinical environment.

-First contact practitioner: Professional person to whom the patient/client may directly access as first contact.
+First contact practitioner: Professional person to whom the patient/client may self refer or directly access as first contact.

 Health: 1.
 Health is defined in the WHO constitution of 1948 a state of complete physical, social and mental well-being, and not merely the absence of disease or infirmity20.
 Within the context of health promotion, health has been considered less as an abstract state and more as a means to an end which can be expressed in functional terms as a resource which permits people to lead an individually, socially and economically productive life.
 Health is a resource for everyday life, not the object of living.
 It is a positive concept emphasizing social and personal resources as well as physical capabilities21.
 3. Health professions framework: Describes the minimum range of expectations, necessary to provide safe and competent practice for patients /clients, common to all registered professionals within a variety of health and social care settings.
 4. Health promotion: The process of enabling people to increase control over, and to improve their health.
 Health promotion represents a comprehensive social and political process, it not only embraces actions directed at strengthening the skills and capabilities of individuals, but also action directed towards changing social, environmental and economic conditions so as to alleviate their impact on public and individual health.
 Health promotion is the process of enabling people to increase control over the determinants of health and thereby improve their health.
 Participation is essential to sustain health promotion action 22.
 Health promotion strategies are not limited to a specific health problem, nor to a specific set of behaviours 23.
 WHO as a whole applies the principles of, and strategies for, health promotion to a variety of population groups, risk factors, diseases, and in various settings.
-Health promotion, and the associated efforts put into education, community development, policy, legislation and regulation, are equally valid for prevention of communicable diseases, injury and violence, and mental problems, as they are for prevention of noncommunicable diseases.
-5. Holistic health management: The management of the patient/client taking into account the biological, social and psycological needs of that person within the context of the delivery of health care e.g. in the home, hospital, outpatient clinic.
+Health promotion, and the associated efforts put into education, community development, policy, legislation and regulation, are equally valid for prevention of communicable diseases, injury and violence, and mental problems, as they are for prevention of non-communicable diseases.
+5. Holistic health management: The management of the patient/client taking into account the biological, social and psychological needs of that person within the context of the delivery of health care e.g. in the home, hospital, outpatient clinic.